kultur666-com/www/docs/_posts/2016-02-22-are-compact-cassettes-still-around-yes-it-looks-like.md

 ---
 id: 2209
-title: 'Are Compact Cassettes Still Around?
-Yes, It Looks Like!'
+title: Are Compact Cassettes Still Around?
+Yes, It Looks Like!
 date: '2016-02-22T20:21:28+00:00'
 author: syr3fx
 excerpt: 'A look at the last compact cassette factory in USA.'